Fauphi/Meteor-1.4-Blaze-Templates/README.md

 * MomentJS
 * SimpeSchema/Auto-Form
 * Persisten Client DB for mobile Apps (see /imports/db/persistent-client-db.js)
+* Examples for pages, components, server-api,...

-## Features
+## Structure

-See the Meteor Guide for the recommended code layout conventions.
+See the [Meteor Guide](http://guide.meteor.com/) for the recommended code layout conventions.

 ## How to start the app?